knightpedro/scheduler/README.md

 # Scheduler

-Scheduler is a planning application built using ASP.NET Core with a React front end.
+Scheduler is a work planning application built using ASP.NET Core with a React front end.

-Schedule jobs, assign staff and resources and quickly identify conflicts.
+Schedule jobs, assign resources and quickly identify conflicts.

 View the app running at https://schedulerwebapp.azurewebsites.net/.